cellplatform/platform-0.2.0/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/custom%2B8499%2Fgithub.com%2Fcellplatform%2Fplatform-0.2.0.svg?type=shield)](https://app.fossa.com/projects/custom%2B8499%2Fgithub.com%2Fcellplatform%2Fplatform-0.2.0?ref=badge_shield)
 [![license: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-The system (platform) lives as an "open commons" shared resource of the world's peoples.
+The system (platform) lives as an "open commons" shared resource for the world.
 As such the core modules of the system are [open source](https://en.wikipedia.org/wiki/Open-source_software) (OSS) and all up-stream dependencies conform with transitively equivalent OSS licences.

 In the case of this repo the baseline is the [MIT Licence](LICENSE), and when evolving the licencing strategy through considered refinement over time, will move toward the attractor of "more free" as in "individual freedoms" ([libre](https://en.wiktionary.org/wiki/libre)) free.